-i.
-Ongoing noncompliance with treatment or resistance to treatment plan.

-- ii.
-New serious criminal conviction. - iii.
-A serious probation violation or series of probation violations. - iv.
-A serious infraction of the Veterans' Treatment Court participant agreement.
+- (a) Ongoing noncompliance with treatment or resistance to treatment plan. - (b) New serious criminal conviction. - (c) A serious probation violation or series of probation violations. - (d) A serious infraction of the Veterans' Treatment Court participation agreement.

-(b) Result of Unsuccessful Discharge
+(2) Result of Unsuccessful Discharge:

-- i.
-Loss of future eligibility for the Veterans' Treatment Court Docket. - ii.
-Further legal action, including revocation of Intervention in Lieu of Conviction, motion for probable cause, or probation violation. - iii.
-Depending on the circumstances, the participant may be subject to jail, prison, or other penalties. - iv.
-Should the defendant remain on probation, the defendant shall be transferred to the regular criminal docket of the Veterans' Treatment Court Judge, assigned probation officer and continued under the terms of probation. - v.
-An unsuccessful discharge from the Veterans' Treatment Court Docket shall not mean a discharge from appropriate mental health, substance abuse, or other programming available to a qualified defendant.
+- (a) Loss of future eligibility for the Veterans' Treatment Court Docket - (b) Further legal action, including revocation of Intervention in Lieu of Conviction, motion for probably cause or probation violation. - (c) Depending on the circumstances, the participant may be subject to jail, prison or other penalties. - (d) Should the defendant remain on probation, the defendant shall be transferred to the regular criminal docket of the Veterans' Treatment Court Judge, assigned a probation officer and continued under the terms of probation. - (e) An unsuccessful discharge from the Veterans' Treatment Court Docket shall not mean a discharge from appropriate mental health, substance abuse or other programming available to a qualified defendant.
 Discharge shall have no effect on access to VA services.

-(2) Neutral Discharge
+(b) Neutral Discharge